Githeri

+The dish is widespread and is also a traditional dish from North Africa to South Africa.
+The base ingredients of githeri are used in many other meals from different regions.

+Both fresh and dried beans and maize can be used for githeri.
 Githeri can also be made into a stew with the addition of vegetables, potatoes, and sometimes meat.
-It can be used to make mukimo by adding potatoes, bananas, and greens and mashing up the mixture.
-Lately, there has been a rise in the popularity of Githeri due to the health benefits associated with this plant-based dish.
+It can also be used to make mukimo by adding potatoes, bananas and greens, and mashing up the mixture.

-The dish is widespread and is also a traditional dish from North Africa to South Africa.
-The base of Githeri ingredients is used in other meals from different regions.
-The maize, beans, other available legumes, and even ground nuts are known by other names, such as Kande, Pure, and Ngate in Tanzania.

-This popular dish has been the main meal served to students since the 1920s.
-Eating githeri is now a trend for young people, and it is even served in many hotels in Kenya.
+This popular dish has been the main meal served to students in Kenya since the 1920s.
+Eating githeri is now a trend among young people, and is even served in many hotels in Kenya.
+Lately, there has been a rise in the popularity of githeri due to the health benefits associated with this plant-based dish.

+There was a spike in popularity in 2017 when a voter, Martin Kamotho, was spotted eating githeri while waiting to vote and was labelled as githeri man.